 Left untreated, diabetes can lead to heart disease, stroke, dental problems, nerve damage and blindness.
 This makes it extremely important to obtain a diagnosis as early as possible in order to implement the right care and support in order to manage these risks and reduce the impact of every day symptoms.

 Our support assistants are also there to offer emotional support and companionship.
-They understand that while helping their clients with the medical aspects of diabetes support, or (aiding in) assisting with practical duties such as shopping and cooking is important, so is reminiscing and chatting about shared interests.
-This is why we ensure you are matched with a carer who not only has the relevant skillset, but also has a complementary personality
+They understand that while helping their clients with the medical aspects of diabetes support, or (aiding in) assisting with practical duties such a shopping and cooking is important, so is reminiscing and chatting about shared interests.
+This is why we ensure you are matched with a carer who not only has the relevant skill set, but also has a complementary personality

 Deciding to let a support assistant into your home for you or a loved one can be difficult.
 Deciding how best to support and treat the resulting issues of diabetes is something that, understandably, worries people considering homecare for a diabetic patient.
 Our experienced friendly team members are here to explain all aspects of the diabetes care and support services we offer, and provide quality, impartial advice and information.